AstralProtocol/astral-docs/README.md

 {% hint style="info" %}
 We've been exploring the intersection of spatial data and consensus technologies for the past few years.
 We're dedicated to building in the open and sharing our findings — so we are leaving everything we've worked on available to read.

 **We are embarking on the next phase of development of Astral, which is independent from past work.
 The docs here are NOT accurate to what we're building now.
-Instead, the show the meandering path we've taken to this point.**
+Instead, they show the meandering path we've taken to this point.**
 {% endhint %}

 **For an up-to-date summary of what we are working on now, read our litepaper:**